devjanaprime/vanilla.js/readme.md

 vanilla.js
 ===

-simple little script I use to help with building sites using vanilla Javascript.
+Simple little script I use to help with building sites using vanilla Javascript.
+Basically, I avoid JQuery when I can.

 getEl()
 ---